-- 3. Click the Session tab and configure the following options: - Settings common to all session-Select the check boxes to enable options that are applied to all sessions.
-The available options are: - Launch only once-Select the check box when you want the session to be launched only once simultaneously. - Re-connect after disconnect -Select the check box when you want the session to launch again after the connection is disconnected. - Mount disks as read-only-Select the check box when you want to disable write access for storage disks. - Enable Imprivata VC-Select the check box when you want the Imprivata VC to be redirected to the remote session.
-If this option is not selected, RFIDEAS or Fingerprint reader can be redirected into the remote session. - Auto connect to local devices-Select the check boxes to automatically connect to local devices, such as printers, serials, smart cards, audio devices, and disks at system startup.
+- 4. Click the Session tab and configure the following options: - Settings common to all session-Select the check boxes to enable options that are applied to all sessions.
+The available options are: - Launch only once-Select the check box when you want the session to be launched only once simultaneously. - Re-connect after disconnect-Select the check box when you want the session to launch again after the connection is disconnected. - Mount disks as read-only-Select the check box when you want to disable write access for storage disks. - Enable Imprivata VC-Select the check box when you want the Imprivata VC to be redirected to the remote session.
+If this option is not selected, RFIDEAS or Fingerprint reader can be redirected into the remote session. - Enable HID Fingerprint Reader-Select the check box when you want to use HID Fingerprint Reader. - Silent Launch-Select the check box when you want to launch the session without having a notification or dialog box appearing on the screen. - Auto connect to local devices-Select the check boxes to automatically connect to local devices, such as printers, serials, smart cards, sound devices, and disks at system startup.